CETP: JOINT CALL 2023

-Please note, an informational webinar will be held in October, 2022.
-Details of the event will be communicated shortly.
+Please note, an informational webinar was held on September 13, 2023.
+Details of the recorded webinar can be found here.

 All proposals will undergo a rigorous two-stage evaluation process:

 - Full Proposal Review: A shortlist of applicants will be invited to submit a full proposal that is evaluated and ranked by a team of independent international experts.
+The experts will then reach a consensus and write an evaluation report.
 The final funding decision is made by the relevant national/regional funding bodies based on the ranking and approval of the CETP-TRI3 consortium’s individual funding organizations.
 ERA will use its standard approval process for final funding decisions.

 - Project Execution: Successful applicants are required to enter into a legal agreement with their respective national/regional funding organizations (e.g., Alberta companies with ERA, Norwegian companies with RCN, etc.).
 For each approved project, the entire consortium of applicant partners must have a signed agreement detailing the internal organization and management of the consortium, intellectual property arrangements, and settlement of internal disputes.